luggers-z/marketflow/README.md

 ###  Recent Activity

 The project has seen **consistent development** with regular commits and updates throughout 2025.
-<br/>As it is a W-Seminar project, there are no more Updates coming in the forseeable Future
+<br/>As it is a W-Seminar project, there are no more Updates coming in the forseeable future

 </div>